rbrincke/6502-emulator/readme.md

 # 6502 Emulator

-In this repository you'll find a complete and working emulator of the 6502 microprocessor.
+In this repository you'll find a complete and working emulator of the 6502 micro processing unit (MPU).

 But why, you might ask?
-Mostly because I was curious about the inner workings of the Nintendo Entertainment System (NES), which uses this particular microprocessor, and as an excuse to use the Rust programming language.
+Mostly because I was curious about the inner workings of the Apple II and the Nintendo Entertainment System (NES), both of which use this particular microprocessor, and as an excuse to try out the Rust programming language.

-I am not particularly knowledgeable about the 6502 or Rust for that matter.
+I am not particularly knowledgeable about the 6502 (or Rust for that matter).

-## Implementation
+## Implementation notes

-Here you'll find some general implementation notes.
+Here I have added some general implementation notes.
 Together with the code, comments, and an extensive set of unit tests it should hopefully make it possible for anyone to follow along.

 ### Memory

 The 6502 is an 8-bit microprocessor with a 16-bit address bus.
 With each slot 8-bit wide and 2<sup>16</sup> such slots available, it therefore has a total of 64 kilobytes of memory.

-In this emulator all of this memory is accessible and may be used in whichever way possible, but it is worth highlighting that some of it has special meaning.
+In this emulator all of this memory is read/write accessible, but some of it has innate meaning to the MPU itself.

 The first 256 bytes (0x0000 - 0x00FF) is accessed using zero page addressing, referred to as such because it represents the 0th page of memory as indicated by the leading 0x00 for the range.

 The first page (0x0100 - 0x01FF) is the hardwired stack address space.

-Addresses 0xFFFA through 0xFFFF are special addresses hardwired to initialize the program counter after certain instructions.
+Addresses 0xFFFA through 0xFFFF are hardwired to initialize the program counter after an MPU reset or interrupt.

 ### Registers

 The 6502 has an 8-bit accumulator, 8-bit X and Y index registers, an 8-bit stack pointer, and a 16-bit program counter.
+Of these, only the program counter is made accessible outside of the crate mostly to allow for easy trap (infinite loop) detection.
+Others can be written to memory by using the corresponding instructions.

 There are 7 status flags: carry, zero, interrupt, decimal (for binary coded decimal arithmetic), break, overflow and negative.
-The missing bit is occupied by a reserved always-on flag, also present in this emulator.
+The remaining bit is occupied by a reserved always-on flag, which is also present in this emulator.

-You may be surprised to find that none of the code seems to toggle the break flag directly.
-Apparently the break flag does not really exist as a flag as such, and is only really ever pushed onto the stack as set by the PHP and BRK instructions rather than actually toggled.
+How come none of the code seems to toggle the break flag directly?
+All of the material I have consulted states that the break flag does not really exist as a flag as such, and is only really ever pushed onto the stack as set by the PHP and BRK instructions rather than actually toggled.

 ### Addressing

-Indirect addressing in the 6502 suffers from a bug with addresses 0x??FF (ending with FF) that has been reproduced in this emulator.
+Indirect addressing in the 6502 suffers from a bug with addresses 0x--FF (ending with FF) that has been reproduced in this emulator.

 Relative addressing used for branches treat the 8-bit value as signed rather than unsigned, and is therefore able to go forwards as well as backwards.